Instability in Ostwald ripening processes: Simulation of reduced equations of motion

-Equations (\ref{eq: 5.7}) and (\ref{eq: 5.10}) provide a prediction for the growth rate parameter $\tilde \nu$ which does not require integration of the equation for supersaturation.
-It corresponds to the $\alpha \to \infty$ limit of the equations which were integrated in sections \ref{sec: 3} and \ref{sec: 4}.
-Both section \ref{sec: 3} and section \ref{sec: 4} presented evidence that there is an instability which is evident in the evolution of $\nu(t)$, and that this evolution becomes more pronounced as $\alpha$ increases.
-It might, therefore, be anticipated that integration of equations (\ref{eq: 5.7}) and (\ref{eq: 5.10}) will exhibit a pronounced instability.
+Equation (\ref{eq: 4.6}) provides a prediction for the growth rate parameter $\tilde \nu$ which does not require integration of the equation for supersaturation.
+It corresponds to the $\alpha \to \infty$ limit of the equations which were integrated in section \ref{sec: 3}, which presented evidence that there are fluctuations of $\nu(t)$ which become more pronounced as $\alpha$ increases.
+It might, therefore, be anticipated that integration of equation (\ref{eq: 4.6}) will exhibit a pronounced instability.

-Equation (\ref{eq: 5.9}) was integrated using equation (\ref{eq: 5.10}) to determine $\tilde \nu$ as a function of $\tau$.
-Equation (\ref{eq: 5.4}) was used to express $t$ in terms of $\tau$.
-The value of $\Lambda$ was estimated from the change in the survival probability over the timestep $\delta \tau$ of the numerical integration.
+Equation (\ref{eq: 4.5}) was integrated using equation (\ref{eq: 4.6}) to determine $\tilde \nu$ as a function of $\tau$.
+Equation (\ref{eq: 2.13}) was used to express $t$ in terms of $\tau$.
+The value of $\lambda$ was estimated from the change in the survival probability over the timestep $\delta \tau$ of the numerical integration (at the short times considered in figure \ref{fig: 8}, the values of $N$ are sufficiently large that its discreteness has negligible effect).
 Figure \ref{fig: 8} compares $\nu(t)$ for different cases.
-The instabilities were so much greater that a much shorter time interval is displayed, up to $t=30$.
-The data plotted in figure \ref{fig: 1}({\bf g}) (plotted in yellow) are used as a reference (here $\alpha=25$, and the initial PDF is given by (\ref{eq: 3.5})): over this short interval, the erratic fluctuations seen in figure \ref{fig: 1}({\bf g}) are not yet developed.
-This is compared with data for the same random distribution of particle radii, but with $\nu(t)$ obtained by integration of (\ref{eq: 5.7}) and (\ref{eq: 5.10}) (purple).
+The instabilities were so much greater that a much shorter time interval is displayed, up to $t=15$.
+The data plotted in figure \ref{fig: 1}({\bf g}) (plotted in blue) are used as a reference (here $\alpha=25$, and the initial PDF is given by (\ref{eq: 3.5})): over this short interval, the erratic fluctuations seen in figure \ref{fig: 1}({\bf g}) are not yet developed.
+This is compared with data for the same random distribution of particle radii, but with $\nu(t)$ obtained by integration of (\ref{eq: 4.5}) and (\ref{eq: 4.6}) (purple).
 The latter data shows pronounced erratic fluctuations developing almost immediately.